MercersKitchen/AP-CS/2019 AP CSP Edition/Introductory Presentation for CSP/README.md

   - How the opportunity led to program improvement
   - Whether "it" was independent or collaborative

-Summary of Presentation
+Summary of Presentation: forms the ending of your presentation
-- Answers how this purpose affected me, personally
+- [] Answers how this purpose affected me, personally
-- Answers how this purpose inspired me to learn more about CS
+- [] Answers how this purpose inspired me to learn more about CS
-- Answers how this purpose relates to my dream job
+- [] Answers how this purpose relates to my dream job
-- Answers how this purpose will affect my spare time
+- [] Answers how this purpose will affect my spare time

 ---